leslieDLcy/double_event_dataset/README.md

 from double_event_dataset.utils import get_events

 # Setup a cache directory.
 Use this if you want all waveforms to be
-# saved also on your filesystem and/or make the `get_events` method
+# saved also on your computer and/or make the `get_events` method
 # below run faster next time (providing the same cache dir will load from
 # disk instead than from the web)
 cache_dir = None  # None: no cache (always download waveforms)
-# Provide a class label to filter only specific waveforms.
+# Provide a class label to work only on specific waveforms.
 # None means: all labels
 classlabel = 'urb_single'

 for channel_data in get_events(cache_dir, classlabel=classlabel):
     # this is your channel_data object, a collection
-    # of ObsPy traces in a given channel.
-Here you can compose
+    # of labelled ObsPy traces of a given channel.
-    # you "multiple events" by combining those traces.

     # Few preliminary information:

     # 1. the channel_data id is the channel identifier
-    # in the usual form:
+    # in the usual form
     # "<netowrk_code>.<station_code>.<location_code>.<channel_code>":
     channel_data.id  # e.g. 3A.MZ01..EHE

-    # 2. You can access all traces (ObsPy trace object representing a
+    # 2. You can access all channel traces (ObsPy trace object representing a
-    # waveform) and all metadata (pandas Series, dict-like objects
+    # waveform) and their metadata (pandas Series, dict-like objects) which includes
-    # with each Trace information, especially related to its
-    # source earthquake):
+    # earthquake information.

     # 2a.
-E.g., access all traces to apply now a preprocess, such as a
+E.g., Let's access all traces to apply now a preprocess, such as a
-    # detrend (necessary for the combination of multiple event slater).
+    # detrend (necessary below for the creation of artifical double event by merging
-    # NOTE: this is faster but - as a lot of Traces method of ObsPy -
-    # will permanently modify all traces! (see another option below):
+    # two waveform events later).
     for trace in channel_data.traces:
         trace.detrend(type='linear')
-    # accessing channel-data.traces now returns the traces
+    # WARNING: Accessing `channel-data.traces` from now on will returns the traces
-    # detrend(ed)
+    # detrend(ed)!!
+As many ObsPy methods, `detrend` above permanently modifies
+    # the Trace data, use with care! (if you do not want to do this,
+    # you can preprocess a copy of each Trace, see below):

     # 2b.
-Access their metadata:
+Let's inspect the trace metadata, which has also some information
+    # about the earthquake:
     for metadata in channel_data.metadata:
         # Relevant keys/attributes are:
         # Attribute                                                  Value